ISubscriptionStorage has been split into two interfaces,

 ISubscriptionStorage must be implemented to have a fully functional subscription infrastructure.

 IInitializableSubscriptionStorage is necessary only when the subscription storage needs to be initialized.

 ISubscriptionStorage implements the concern of storage, retrieval, and removal for subscriptions, which is executed inside the context of a pipeline.
 Furthermore,

 SubscriptionStorageOptions.
-This parameter allows access to the pipeline context.
-This enables subscription storages to manipulate everything that exists in the context during message pipeline execution.
+This parameter allows access to the pipeline context which enables subscription storages to manipulate everything that exists in the context during message pipeline execution.

 The option to automatically subscribe to plain messages was removed, as message subscription should be based on events.
 Although not recommended, this can be overridden by manually subscribing to other message types.

-Version 5 introduced an undocumented way to get the list of subscribers when publishing a message on the transports using persistence based pub/sub.
-This is no longer available; contact support should this information be required in Version 6.
+NServiceBus version 5 introduced an undocumented way to get the list of subscribers when publishing a message on the transports using persistence based pub/sub.
+This is no longer available; contact support should this information be required in version 6.

 The configuration option

 DoNotRequireExplicitRouting() is obsolete since transports with support for centralized pub/sub will always auto subscribe all events without requiring explicit routing.
 Transports with message-driven pub/sub (like MSMQ, SQL Server, and Azure Storage Queues) will not subscribe properly if there is no routing specified.
 Any code that uses this option can now be safely removed.